toiletbril/Ignat/README.md

 # Ignat

 Ignat is a bot written in Haskell using [discord-haskell](https://hackage.haskell.org/package/discord-haskell) package.
+I have no idea what I am doing.

 ## What does it do